Denim & Rhinestones: Singles

-“Ghost Story” served as lead single for the album, released in March 2022, and peaking at No. 6 on Billboard’s Country Airplay in the fall, becoming Underwood's thirtieth top ten hit.

-The album's second single, “Hate My Heart”, impacted country radio on October 31, 2022.
+"Ghost Story" served as lead single for the album, released in March 18, 2022, and peaking at number six on Billboard Country Airplay in the fall, becoming Underwood's thirtieth top ten hit.
+"Hate My Heart" was announced on October 11, and released as the album's second single, being impacted country radio on October 31, 2022.
+The song peaked at number 20 on Billboard Country Airplay chart.
+"Out of That Truck", was released to digital and streaming services on March 10, 2023, as a promotional single then was sent to country radio on June 5, as the first single from album's deluxe edition and overall third single from the album.
+The song became a top 20 hit on Billboard Country Airplay chart.

 Tour

 On May 16, 2022, Underwood announced the Denim & Rhinestones Tour with special guest Jimmie Allen.
 The tour began on October 15, 2022, in Greenville, South Carolina and concluded on March 17, 2023, in Seattle, Washington.

 Critical reception

 Upon release, the album received generally positive reviews.
-Stephen Thomas Erlewine of AllMusic awarded it 4 stars and wrote, "It's a record where the shining surfaces are buffed so brilliantly, they're blinding.
+Stephen Thomas Erlewine of AllMusic awarded it four stars and wrote, "It's a record where the shining surfaces are buffed so brilliantly, they're blinding.
 Such extravagance suits Underwood, who continues to demonstrate a masterly sense of control as a vocalist, able to milk the melodrama out of power ballads while also sounding defiant on arena-fillers and seeming convincingly tender on the sweeter melodies.
-Despite this gift, the best moments on Denim & Rhinestones are the ones that contain no subtlety: the overdriven '80s-MTV inflections of "Crazy Angels," the insistent taunt of the chorus on "Hate My Heart," the bubbly exuberance of "Pink Champagne," the exaggerated retro-chill vibe on "Wanted Woman," and the high-'80s throwback spirit of "Denim & Rhinestones."
-The Toronto Sun wrote "And after selling 66 million albums and winning more than 100 major awards, Underwood bounces through a mix of synth-pop, soul, rootsy country and roadhouse blues for a 12-song set that pulsates with real joy.”
-Entertainment Focus awarded the album 4.5 stars and wrote, "Denim & Rhinestones isn't taking itself seriously; sometimes we just need to shake off a bad relationship, grab our pals and head out for a good time", also adding, "Standout songs on the album are the home-based ballad ‘Burn’, the warning-song of ‘Poor Everybody Else’ and 'Wanted Woman', for the western-reference title and the upbeat electronic dance direction."
+Toronto Sun wrote "And after selling 66 million albums and winning more than 100 major awards, Underwood bounces through a mix of synth-pop, soul, rootsy country and roadhouse blues for a 12-song set that pulsates with real joy."
+Entertainment Focus awarded the album 4.5 stars and wrote, "Denim & Rhinestones isn't taking itself seriously; sometimes we just need to shake off a bad relationship, grab our pals and head out for a good time", also adding, "Standout songs on the album are the home-based ballad 'Burn', the warning-song of 'Poor Everybody Else' and 'Wanted Woman', for the western-reference title and the upbeat electronic dance direction."
 Outsider gave a positive take, writing "Denim & Rhinestones is like Carnival Ride or Some Hearts, but matured like a fine wine.
 Truly, the beginning of a sparkly, shiny, bedazzled era for Carrie Underwood and fans alike."
-Riff Magazine gave a positive review, writing, "She’s stated the purpose of the album is to have fun, and she’s having plenty of it.
+Riff Magazine also gave a positive review, writing, "She's stated the purpose of the album is to have fun, and she's having plenty of it.
 If the album's lyrics weren't so country themselves, the album would actually tread the line of rock and roll."
-The Nash News gave a positive review, saying, "Denim & Rhinestones seems to bring together all of Underwood's favorite influences: rhythmic pop, rock 'n'roll, and down-home country."
+The Nash News said "Denim & Rhinestones seems to bring together all of Underwood's favorite influences: rhythmic pop, rock 'n'roll, and down-home country."